mockery/mockery/docs/reference/expectations.rst

 is determined by the numerical index of the given array with the last array member being returned on all calls once previous return values are exhausted.

-The following two options are primarily for communication to test readers:
+The following two options are primarily for communication with test readers:

 .. code-block:: php